-This is annotations, a newsletter in which I annotate a story every two weeks, and also read and write other stuff.
+This is annotations, a newsletter in which I annotate a story every [redacted], and also read and write other stuff.

 I took a break from this newsletter the last couple of months.
 (No excuses, except: I was tired.
 I feel better now.) annotations will be back in 2020 at a slightly more unpredictable (sorry, “varied”) pace, and maybe with slightly more experimental (sorry, “cross-disciplinary”) content that still broadly relates to writing and reading and media and storytelling.

 I read, listened to, and watched a lot of stories this year.
 These are the ones that have stuck with me, for some reason or another, throughout 2019:

 “Heaven or High Water” aka that time Sarah Miller went to Miami.
 [Popula]

 Emma Hunsinger’s cartoon on how to draw a horse.
 [The New Yorker]

 “Such Perfection,” a really achingly exquisite personal essay by Chloé Cooper Jones.
 [The Believer]

 “The Real Problem With Paula Deen,” an excerpt from Lauren Michele Jackson’s book White Negroes: When Cornrows Were in Vogue… And Other Thoughts on Cultural Appropriation.
 [Eater]